File Cabinet Overview

 Only users with the Administrator role and users with the Documents and Files permission can use the File Cabinet.

 You can use the NetSuite File Cabinet to store and organize your business documents in much the same way as you store any files on your computer.
 You can store files that you receive or plan to send by email.
-Also, you can attach files stored in the File Cabinet to records in NetSuite, such as customer records, transactions, and issues.
-Most File Cabinet folders can be restricted either by the folder owner or an administrator.
+Also, you can attach files from the File Cabinet to records in NetSuite, such as customer records, transactions, and issues.
+Most File Cabinet folders can be restricted by the folder owner or an administrator.

 The File Cabinet in NetSuite includes some folders that are created by default, depending on the features enabled in your account.
-You can identify the folders that are created by NetSuite because the Internal ID is a negative number.
+You can identify folders created by NetSuite because the Internal ID is a negative number.
 In some cases, these folders serve a specific purpose.
 For example, SuiteScript script files are stored in the SuiteScripts folder.

 Some files in the File Cabinet contain links that use URLs.
 Ensure that the URLs linking to those files contain account-specific domains.
 For example, the File Cabinet link should be <accountID>.app.netsuite.com, where <accountID> is a variable representing your account ID.
 Use the Traffic Health tool to identify any existing data center-specific domains in links that you should update to account-specific domain links.
 For more information, see the File Cabinet Traffic Health topic in Traffic Health.